A Distinctive Achievement Honors Thesis

 Electronic Approvals

-Please submit your final thesis to your Thesis Supervisor and Honors Adviser at least two weeks prior to the final submission due date to allow them ample time for review and suggested changes.
+Please submit your final thesis to your Thesis Supervisor and Thesis Honors Adviser at least two weeks prior to the final submission due date to allow them ample time for review and suggested changes.
 Also, please communicate with your professors to find out their schedule and preferred amount of time to review your thesis.
 Once your thesis is submitted, your committee will review the thesis one last time before giving their final approval.

 Number of Approvals